 This is usually the best blackjack strategy to use unless the dealer's face card is a 4, a 5 or a 6.
 There are also some named blackjack betting systems that some players swear work for them.

 Among the best known of these is the Martingale betting system for blackjack.
-With this strategy, players double their stake every time that they lose a hand of blackjack.
+With this strategy, players double their stake every time they lose a hand of blackjack.

 However, the Martingale system has a major downside, namely that the stakes can soon start to get out of control in the event of a player going on a losing streak.